 - The Mattie J.T.
 Stepanek Foundation is a volunteer-based not-for-profit organization that relies on the support and involvement of people who believe in our mission and work, and who are willing to share their time and resources so that we can continue and further our mission and work.
 At this time, our funding comes through our Membership (Peace Club) program, our Peace Certification Program, sales in our Peace Shop, and generous donations of either money or in-kind services, materials, or support from people around the world.
 In 2006, 2007, and 2008, an annual “Mattie’s Heartsong Swim” event was planned and led by the King Farm Screaming Geese Swim Team in Rockville, Maryland.
 This event brought in much-needed funds for the Foundation.
 In 2008, Oprah Winfrey’s Angel Foundation gave a one-time $50,000 gift to the Foundation to begin creating our peace education materials and programs.
 The 2011 Peace Celebration in Mattie’s Park was a wonderful “party for peace” (sponsored by the Foundation but not as a fundraiser) that introduced attendees to our new Pathways to Peace Program.

 - Two ongoing activities are also being considered by the Board.
 One is an annual summertime Peace Celebration, in conjunction with a declared Mattie Stepanek Peace Day around his July birthday.
-The other is an annual wintertime International Peace Tree activity, building on the success of the 2012 Peace Tree event.
+The other is an annual wintertime International Peace Tree activity, building on the success of the 2012 and 2013 Peace Tree events.
 The goals of these events and activities would be to combine program, outreach, and funding activities while celebrating peace in fun, inspirational, and informational ways that are appealing to people of diverse ages, abilities, and cultures.
-The vision is for communities around the world to create local events (with the support of Mattie’s Foundation) that celebrate these activities.
+The vision is for communities around the world to create local events (with the support of and promotion by Mattie’s Foundation) that celebrate these activities.
 While raising awareness of Mattie’s message of peace through a combination of recreation and education, the Foundation would also benefit from fundraising events (such as a Membership drive, donations, or Peace Shop sales) that support operating expenses.
 The Foundation is also currently seeking an individual who is willing and able to support us in creating and carrying out a Development Plan.
 We are also looking to partner with universities through an internship program, and are seeking individuals willing and able to support us in grant writing and resource securing activities.

 Who created the logo for Mattie’s Foundation?